PostHog/posthog.com/contents/blog/is-google-analytics-illegal-microsite.md

 ### Consider how people will interpret what you’re *not* actually saying

-On the site, we ask the question, “Is Google Analytics illegal?”
+On the site, we ask the question: “Is Google Analytics illegal?”
 We are not stating Google Analytics *is* illegal.

 Countries required to follow GDPR can still use Google Analytics if they don’t transmit personal data like IP address.